danielfbm/danielfbm.github.io/content/post/kustomize-tekton-task.md

 ## Patch

-With above snippet, it is time to create our patch.
-I've tried using the snippet directly using `patch` but was not successful, so I decided to create a [`JSON6902 patch`](https://kubectl.docs.kubernetes.io/references/kustomize/glossary/#patchjson6902):
+With the above snippet, it is time to create our patch.
+I've tried using the snippet directly using as a `patch` but was not successful, so I decided to create a [`JSON6902 patch`](https://kubectl.docs.kubernetes.io/references/kustomize/glossary/#patchjson6902):

 ```yaml
 # parameters